miikanissi/miikanissi.com/content/posts/bachelors-thesis.md

 user-friendly way to sign up for a waiting list with an email notification if the event had more seats available.

-The process of joining a waiting list followed the same process as registrations with the difference that the registrant was not required to make a payment.
-If the event got more seats available the waiting list, members would receive an email to confirm their seat in a first-come first-serve basis.
-For a paid event this confirmation included making a payment through the system.
+The process of joining a waiting list followed the same process as registrations, with the difference that the registrant was not required to make a payment.
+If the event got more seats available in the waiting list, members would receive an email to confirm their seat in a first-come first-serve basis.
+For a paid event, this confirmation included making a payment through the system.

 ### 3. Questions